Annelien Kappeyne van de Coppello: Career

-By September 1966, Kappeyne had secured a position on the Leiden City Council on which she served until 1974.
+By September 1966, Kappeyne had secured a position on the Leiden municipal council on which she served until 1974.
 Simultaneously, she acquired a paid-staff position for the VVD working in the internal affairs area of constitutional review and electoral rights.
 From 1969, she served as the assistant secretary of the VVD constituency in the Dutch House of Representatives and then in 1971 took a seat in the House.
 In 1976, she was a vocal supporter in the debate on the abortion and later that same year, gained wide notice when she called into question the handling of the paperwork by the Deputy Prime Minister Dries van Agt for the Nazi war criminal Pieter Menten, which allowed Menten to escape arrest.
 Because, as a woman, she questioned a high ranking minister, she was asked to provide medical evidence to explain her aggressiveness toward van Agt, though ultimately she exposed his failure to properly facilitate the arrest.
 The following year, she was asked to become a State Secretary, but refused as she did not want to serve in the cabinet of van Agt, when he became Prime Minister of the Netherlands.

 During debates on Dutch citizens living abroad which occurred at the end of the 1970s, Kapeyne was a supporter of allowing them to repatriate, especially if they had given up citizenship because of policy and their new home enacted policies they disagreed with.
 She used as an example a Dutch national who had given up citizenship to live in South Africa and wanted to repatriate because of Apartheid.
 She advocated to maintain a system which supported proportional representation in government and was opposed to a district system, which might create inequalities.
 When constitutional debate was held on the inviolability of the human body, Kapeyne worked across party lines, though it was unusual for the era, to press for approval.
 She believed that it was an innate right for a person to make decisions on their own body, which included abortion, euthanasia, and organ donation.
 Her efforts in amending the constitution, ensured that right for all Dutch citizens and was one of her most important contributions as a legislator.